 CookingFor many, this is the first time they will be cooking and preparing their own meals.
 Some discover a new passion while developing healthy habits and self-belief.

-Students will depart on Monday morning (28/11) at 8:30 am from Mansfield Secondary College.
+Students will depart on Monday (4/12) at 10am from Mansfield Botanical Gardens.

 CONTACT DURING THE PROGRAM